esa/pagmo/doc/sphinx/tutorials/advanced_hypervolume_computation_and_analysis.rst

 #. `PyGMO.hv_algorithm.hoy`

 As of yet, PaGMO contains two general purpose algorithms - WFG (by the Walking Fish Group) and HOY (Hypervolume by Overmars and Yap).
-We have measured the empirical effectiveness of both algorithms, and we have noted a significant difference in the running time in favor of the WFG.
+We have measured the empirical effectiveness of both algorithms on multiple fronts, and we have noted a significant difference in the running time in favor of the WFG.
 For that reason, WFG is the default general purpose algorithm in PaGMO.
-Since HOY is a fairly known and tested algorithm, it was useful to keep it as a reference.
-Be wary that its performance, especially for 7 and more dimensions, is far worse than that of WFG.
+Since HOY is a fairly known and tested algorithm, it was useful to keep it as a reference, but it is currently never used by default.
+Be aware that its performance, especially for 7 and more dimensions, is most likely far worse than that of WFG.

 Even though WFG is regarded one of the state of the art algorithms for hypervolume computation, several algorithms specific to lower dimensions have been derived as well.
 We will show that dedicated algorithms for 2, 3 and 4 dimensions do in fact perform better than the general purpose ones in terms of running time.
 Since current version of WFG progresses through dimension slicing, it stops once it obtains a 2-dimensional subproblem.
-In such case WFG delegates the computation to the `PyGMO.hv_algorithm.hv2d` algorithm.
+In this case, WFG delegates the computation to the `PyGMO.hv_algorithm.hv2d` algorithm.
 For that reason it is pointless to measure its efficiency against direct execution of `PyGMO.hv_algorithm.hv2d`.
 As for the latter, certain measurements were done to obtain the following comparisons of WFG (also for the variant in which we slice back to 3-dimensional front) and the dedicated algorithms: